RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 1. For **Redis Cloud certificate authority**, select the **Download** button to download the certificate.

+The download contains a file called `redis_ca.pem`.
+This file includes three public root CA certificates:

+- Redis Cloud Fixed plan

+- Redis Cloud Flexible plan

+- GlobalSign

+You can add `redis_ca.pem` to the trust store or pass it directly to a Redis client.

-If you're requiring client authentication, you'll also need public and private client keys.
-See [Enable TLS](#enable-tls) for details.
+If you decided to require client authentication, you also need the public (`redis_user.crt`) and private (`redis_user_private.key`) client keys.
+See
+[Enable TLS](#enable-tls) for details.

 ### Connect with the Redis CLI